 The Ontario government has released an online COVID-19 Self-Assessment tool, which you are asked to use before booking a COVID-19 test.
 There is a version for students/parents/school staff and also one for the average adult.
 These self-assessments will help you determine whether a COVID-19 test is warranted.

-HPEPH has launched a targeted public health education campaign aimed at increasing COVID-19 testing and lowering infection rates within 20-29 years of age group.
+HPEPH has launched a targeted public health campaign aimed at increasing COVID-19 testing and lowering infection rates within 20-29 years of age group.

 Where can I get a COVID-19 test?